KenKundert/tvm/README.rst

 What?
 -----

+Time value of money calculations relate the following quantities:

+- future value
+- present value
+- payments
+- number of periods
+- discount rate

-*tvm* computes one of the future value, present value, payment, or number of periods given the interest rate and given the remaining values.
+*tvm* computes one of these values (other than discount rate) given the others.

+The number of periods is split between two values, the number of years and the number of periods per year (the frequency).

 Savings Accounts